taskworld/prescript/docs/guide/tutorial.md

 For example,

-* Step 1 (‘Go to npmjs.com’) should verify that `npmjs.com`’s home page is
+* Step 1 (‘Go to npmjs.com’) should wait for the web page to load, and verify that `npmjs.com`’s home page is indeed displayed (instead of e.g. 502 pages).
-  indeed loaded.
-* Step 2 (‘Search for prescript’) should verify that the search result is loaded.
+* Step 2 (‘Search for prescript’) should wait for the search results to load, and verify that the search results are available before moving on.

 :::